 Unlike the application walkthroughs in the book, we don't actually cover how to build these from scratch, but they have been built with an expert level of functionality and attention to design.
 You can take a look at the code to learn a few tips and tricks for yourself, and since each theme comes with 1 x Standard License, you can even use them directly for your own production app.

-If you want to see full details on what the standard license allows you to do click here.
+If you want to see full details on what the standard license allows you to do you can view the license here.
 The brief version is that the standard license entitles you to use the theme in one commercial (or non-commercial) product.
 You can sell whatever you create using the theme, or you can use it to create an app for a single client, but you are not allowed to resell or redistribute the theme by itself (just common sense stuff really!).

 “ I wanted to reach out to you and say thank you so much for putting this book together, as well as all of your videos on YouTube.
 I'm a single founder of an ed-tech startup, and while a software developer for 17 years, Ionic/Angular/Cordova was new to me.
 I honestly feel as though I have expert insight that I can tap into as I push forward to getting my app successfully deployed.
 Based on what I already knew, and coupled with your book, I'm now prepared and motivated to move forward. ”